Skip to content

 Glurns is considered the smallest town in South Tyrol and is one of the "Borghi più belli d'Italia", the most beautiful places in Italy.
 You wander through arcades and stand in front of stone town houses in the historic centre.
 The completely preserved town wall with three gate towers dates back to the 16th century and makes Glurns the only remaining fortified town in the Alps.
 Due to its location on the Via Claudia Augusta trade route, the town played an important role even in Roman times.
 Today Glurns/Glorenza combines history with a charming present.

 King Ortler watches over them: Stilfs and Trafoi, two tranquil villages in the Ortler region.
-The houses of Stilfs nestle against the hillside - once home for miners who dug ore on the Ortler.
+The houses of Stilfs/Stelvio nestle against the hillside - once home for miners who dug ore on the Ortler.
 Further up lies Trafoi, the smallest Alpine village.
-In the middle of the Stilfserjoch National Park , the landscape is largely unspoilt.
+In the middle of the Stilfserjoch National Park , the landscape is largely unspoilt: gentian and orchids are just as much at home here as deer and golden eagles.
 Then there's a place based on an old legend.
 Far from the hustle and bustle, you can take your time to fully experience this place, which is full of stories.

 IDM Südtirol-Alto Adige/Frieder Blickle

 The village of Wengen, La Val in Ladin, lies on a slope surrounded by meadows and forests in the Gadertal/Val Badia.
 As the smallest village in Alta Badia, it is characterised by the traditional hamlets "les Viles" - quiet, unspoilt and without ski lifts.
-When it snows, the place – surrounded by the Fanes-Sennes-Prags/Braies and Puez-Geisler/Odle – transforms into a winter mountain landscape that you can explore on skis or with hiking boots.
+Between the Fanes-Sennes-Prags/Braies and Puez-Geisler/Odle nature parks, you will find certified hiking trails and, with the Armentara meadows, a natural landscape that is unique in Europe.

 Experience what makes retreats special